Security in the Software Development Lifecycle: “Build Security In”

 Risk — What’s the Risk?:

 Poor design and insufficient testing lead to insecure software.
 Most security issues result from attacks exploiting insecure software.

 - In 2002, in response to the proliferation of security issues, including terrorist attacks and malicious software, Bill Gates wrote a famous “security evangelist” memo (found here), committing his company to building secure software.

 - Thousands of vulnerabilities are reported each year (see here).
-At the same time, the number and severity of attacks continue to increase.
+At the same time, the number and severity of the attacks continue to increase.